ray-project/ray/doc/source/ray-air/check-ingest.rst

 How do I pass in a :py:class:`~ray.data.dataset_pipeline.DatasetPipeline` to my ``Trainer``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Trainer interface only accepts a standard :py:class:`~ray.data.dataset.Dataset` and not a :py:class:`~ray.data.dataset_pipeline.DatasetPipeline`.
+The Trainer interface only accepts a standard :py:class:`~ray.data.Dataset` and not a :py:class:`~ray.data.dataset_pipeline.DatasetPipeline`.
 Instead, you can configure the ingest via the ``dataset_config`` that is passed to your ``Trainer``.
 Internally, Ray AIR will
-convert the provided :py:class:`~ray.data.dataset.Dataset` into a :py:class:`~ray.data.dataset_pipeline.DatasetPipeline` with the specified configurations.
+convert the provided :py:class:`~ray.data.Dataset` into a :py:class:`~ray.data.dataset_pipeline.DatasetPipeline` with the specified configurations.

 See the :ref:`Enabling Streaming Ingest <air-streaming-ingest>` and :ref:`Shuffling Data <air-shuffle>` sections for full examples.